Understanding Breast Cancer -- the Basics

 What Causes Breast Cancer? continued...

-Some studies suggest that the use of hormone replacement therapy with estrogen and progesterone containing compounds increases the risk of developing breast cancers.
+Some studies suggest that the use of hormone replacement therapy with combined estrogen and progesterone containing compounds increases the risk of developing breast cancers.
 They also show, after a 7 year follow up, that the use of estrogens alone does not increase or decrease the risk of breast cancer development.
+Their use may, though, increase the risk of clotting.